 - Tax Deductions: If your breast lift or augmentation is meant to correct a deformity caused by a medical condition, such as breast cancer, the IRS may allow you to deduct all or part of the procedure.
 The amount depends on your income and various other factors.

 - Start Saving: Despite it being a long-term option, saving up for the procedure is a good choice because it won’t require you to take on debt.
 If you’re serious about getting a breast lift and saving money, consider getting a second job or cutting back on certain expenses until you reach your savings goal.

 - Sign Up for a Third-Party Loan: Third-party loans involve getting money from another entity, such as a financial broker, or by arranging financing with your doctor to pay for your breast lift.
 It’s an ideal option if you’re struggling to get your hands on a credit card or another type of loan.
 However, interest rates on third-party loans tend to be high, so a solid repayment plan is required to avoid debt.

-If you’re unsure what option is right for you, give the office of Dr. Elizabeth Harris a call in San Antonio, Texas.
+If you’re unsure what option is right for you or if your insurance covers breast lifts, give the office of Dr. Elizabeth Harris a call in San Antonio, Texas.
 We would be more than happy to discuss your options in greater detail, so you can get the breast lift you’ve always wanted.